GBMP/Viral-Simulation-2020-2021/README.md

 # Viral Simulation Assignment

+## **Update**

+For my assignment you can start by readying the comments in the main.cpp file and continue from there to the affected classes.
+The reason we start the main.cpp file is because you set with what strategie you want to run the simulation(first argument in the simulation class):

+CORSIM::LOCKSTRAT

+or

+CORSIMM::REGSTRAT

+And for the student number dependent assignment, in which i got B3, you can find the start of the comments in the simulation.cpp/tick method.
+I did add a little extra while i was trying some logics out, at certain tresholds a lockdown strategy is set te play.

+---

 This code runs a simplistic simulation of a population which can be infected with a virus that spreads between humans.
 The representation of this population is a cloud of dots, with each dot being a human and called a 'subject' in the simulation.
 This project is used as the basis for the new assignment that replaces the test for Object Oriented Programming 2.
 The simulation is written in C++ and is compiled to WebAssembly by using the Emscripten compiler.
 WebAssembly has gained more traction in recent times, which makes this a good time to learn about and get experience with it.
 The assignment, instructions and resources follow below.

 ## **Assignment**